deceasedchild/deceasedchild/README.md

 ***
 socials: discord: .rachelmiller. / snap: rachellmmiller / spacehey: rachelmiller <-- i dont rlly use it anymore.
 (follow _ raychel _ to see drawings on tiktok)
 ***
-Can I have your daughter for the rest of my life?

-Say yes, say yes, 'cause I need to know

-You say I'll never get your blessin' 'til the day I die

-"Tough luck, my friend, but the answer is no"

-Why you gotta be so rude?

-Don't you know I'm human too?

-Why you gotta be so rude?

-I'm gonna marry her anyway

-(Marry that girl) marry her anyway

-(Marry that girl) yeah, no matter what you say

-(Marry that girl) and we'll be a family

-Why you gotta be so rude?

-[js some song i find cute]
-***

 # ***You Are Not Alone - Every Life Matters.***